jbrulmans/spotify-to-slack/README.md

 - Scroll up and select Install to Workspace under OAuth Tokens for Your Workspace
 - Copy User OAuth Token under OAuth Tokens for Your Workspace

 For `EMOJI`, you can use whatever emoji is available on slack **or** on your custom slack environment.
-Just simply enter the slack emoji name wit the leading and trailing `:`.
+Just simply enter the slack emoji name with the leading and trailing `:`.
 E.g. the default emoji is `":headphones:"` (🎧).

 Now if you run the script with